 The mechanism shall be compatible with onground thermal vacuum testing representative of inorbit thermal conditions.

-The following minimum temperature margins defined in ECSS-E-ST-31 clause 3.2 shall be applied:
+The temperature margins defined in ECSS-E-ST-31 clause 3.2 shall be applied.

-Acceptance margin: 5 K above specification

-Qualification margin: 10 K above specification

 Unless the use of active thermal control is previously agreed with the customer, thermal control shall be passive.

 The mechanism design shall take into account the worst-case combinations (including uncertainties) of: